atul-nan/gsoc/2024/README.md

 transaction history, and secure communication with the Cypherock hardware wallet.

 **Tech Stack**:
-* Flutter for UI, Dart,
+* Flutter for UI, Dart
-* RESTful APIs for backend communication,
+* RESTful APIs for backend communication
-* secure storage for sensitive data.
+* secure storage for sensitive data

 **Estimated Time**: 400-600 hours